Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 Very bold or bright colors will risk overwhelming the delicacy of the neutral tan.
 That would leave the bold color looking garish instead.

-The other possible mistake would be to pair a color that is too similar.
-In that case, try to add darker colors to your shoes or accessories.
+The other possible mistake would be to pair only with colors that are too similar.
+Instead, try to add darker colors to your shoes or accessories.

 Not to mention, such a bland color from head to toe is boring.
 Be mindful of tossing in a completely different tone to complement your tan.